Swefton/LeetCode/README.md

 - [Double a Number Represented as a Linked List](2871-double-a-number-represented-as-a-linked-list)
    - **Description:** Given a number where each digit is represented by a node in a singly linked list, double the number.
    - **Solution:** This problem is best solved when the deepest node is processed first, to do so I decided I require a stack.
 To optimize memory I decided to use a recursive solution so no new memory is allocated to creating a stack.
-   - PS: This is my friend's solution bellow, I think it's pretty cool how [they](https://github.com/spaceybread) manipulated a [vulnerability](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-10735) in Python for his solve
+   - PS: This is my friend's solution bellow, I think it's pretty cool how [they](https://github.com/spaceybread) manipulated a [vulnerability](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2020-10735) in Python for their solve
    ```python
       class Solution:
         def doubleIt(self, head: Optional[ListNode]) -> Optional[ListNode]: